douglasgscofield/add-to-Qiime-DB/README.md

 up- and downstream of the HSP.
 Target truncation shortens the sequence to just the region indicated by the start and end positions of the HSP returned by the Blast results above, and then expands the site.
-This can be very useful for producing consistently-sized sequences if the ITS hit is within a large (perhaps multi-Mbp) GenBank sequence.
+This can be very useful for producing consistently-sized sequences if the hit is within a large (perhaps multi-Mbp) GenBank sequence.

 There are also several other options that might be useful, including a facility